Mecha-Streisand: Plot

-During a field trip to an archeological dig, Cartman discovers a mysterious stone triangle, which he promptly throws away without interest.
-Shortly after Kyle picks it up, the guide identifies the writing on the triangle as Anasazi.
-Kyle appears on television to discuss the find, resulting in a jealous Cartman wanting the triangle back.
+During a field trip to an archeological dig, Eric Cartman discovers a mysterious stone triangle, which he promptly throws away without interest.
+Shortly after Kyle Broflovski picks it up, the guide identifies the writing on the triangle as Anasazi.
+Kyle appears on television to discuss the find, resulting in a jealous Cartman's wanting the triangle back.
 Cartman constantly pesters Kyle until he returns the triangle to him.
 Meanwhile, Leonard Maltin comes to South Park and asks Chef whether he has seen Barbra Streisand.
 Maltin, having seen Kyle and the triangle on television, tells Chef the boys are in great danger.

-Streisand herself finds the boys at the bus stop and demands the "Triangle of Zinthar", and gets aggravated when they reject her.
+Streisand herself finds the boys at the bus stop and demands the "Triangle of Zinthar", and gets angry when they reject her.
 As they search for Streisand, Maltin tells Chef she is seeking the boys' triangle to complete a powerful and ancient relic, the "Diamond of Pantheos", which will allow her to become an evil and dangerous creature capable of conquering the world.
 He explains that the diamond was originally split into two pieces and hidden at different points of the world, but Streisand had managed to find the first of the two.
 Streisand later dons a disguise and visits the boys again, offering them a monetary reward for the triangle.
-Stan, Kenny and Kyle are suspicious, but Cartman insists they go along for the money.
+Stan Marsh, Kenny McCormick and Kyle are suspicious, but Cartman insists they go along for the money.